veedaisme/EasyNoteApp/README.md

 # EasyNoteApp

 ```
-Simple Note App just for implementing what i've learn so far
+Simple Note App just for implementing what i recently learn
 ```
 ## What i used in this project